itstrueitstrueitsrealitsreal/gossip-with-go-be/README.md

 ### Navigating the code
-This is the main file structure.
-Note that this is simply *one of* various paradigms to organise your code, and is just a bare starting point.
+This is the main file structure, which takes the Model-View-Controller design paradigm into account.
 ```
 .
 ├── cmd